Cuban Oregano / Mexican Mint

 • Variegated Cuban Oregano (Green Stem): Green-and-white leaves with a traditional green stem.
 Beautiful and ornamental.
 Coming soon

-• Variegated Cuban Oregano (Pink Stem): Same variegated leaves but with a striking pink stem — very eye-catching!
+• Variegated Cuban Oregano (Pink Stem): Same variegation with a striking pink stem — very eye-catching!
 Coming soon

 How to Grow & Care